-During the first quarter of 2022, the COVID-19 pandemic continued to cause supply chain, labor and raw material constraints that created volatility in our business performance and impacted global markets and supply chains.
-As a result, we experienced, and expect to continue to experience, raw material and component part price inflation, increased freight and logistics costs and increased overtime expense as a result of labor shortages.
-In addition, despite increased customer demand our net sales for the first quarter of 2022 were negatively impacted as a result of our customers' inability to secure components from the broader commercial vehicle supply base which resulted in reduced commercial vehicle build schedules.
-We expect that commercial vehicle build schedules will continue to be negatively impacted by the availability of components.
+During the first half of 2022, global markets continued to experience supply chain, labor and raw material constraints, as a result of factors including the COVID-19 pandemic and the war in Ukraine, that created volatility in our business performance.
+As a result, we experienced, and expect to continue to experience, raw material and component part price inflation, increased freight and logistics costs, increased labor costs as a result of labor shortages and increased foreign exchange volatility.
+In addition, despite increased customer demand, our net sales for the first half of 2022 were negatively impacted as a result of our customers' inability to secure components from the broader commercial vehicle supply base which resulted in reduced commercial vehicle build schedules.
+We expect that commercial vehicle build schedules will continue to be negatively impacted by the availability of components throughout the remainder of 2022.

-To limit the spread of variants and sub-variants of COVID-19, governments continue to take various actions that may impact our employees, operations and supply base, including the administration or mandate of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.
-We continue to take a variety of measures, when and where appropriate based on transmission rates and the presence of variants and sub-variants of COVID-19 in the locations in which we operate, to promote the safety and security of our employees and to maintain operations with as minimal impact as possible to our stakeholders.
+To limit the spread of variants and sub-variants of COVID-19, governments have taken, and may in the future take, various actions that have impacted, and may continue to impact, our employees, operations, customers and supply base, including the administration or mandate of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.

 Our net sales are driven by commercial vehicle production, which tends to be highly correlated to macroeconomic conditions.
-In 2022, we expect higher demand in the Global On-Highway, Global Off-Highway and Service Parts, Support Equipment & Other end markets as a result of the ongoing global economic recovery, continued strength in customer demand and price increases on certain products.
+In 2022, we expect higher customer demand in the Global On-Highway, Global Off-Highway and Service Parts, Support Equipment & Other end markets as well as price increases on certain products.

-First Quarter Net Sales by End Market (dollars in millions)
+Second Quarter Net Sales by End Market (dollars in millions)